Reference checking

 It’s not allowed to specify reference pollution notation for copy-constructors and copy-assignment operators.
 The compiler generates such notation automatically according to the copying semantics.

 Structs and classes may also have references inside.
-And there is a necessity for the compiler to track them.
+And there is a necessity for the compiler to track these references.
 Because of that the compiler creates logical references for such types (named reference tags).

 A struct without reference fields and fields with references inside has 0 inner reference tags.
 A struct with single reference field has 1 reference tag.
 A struct with single field that contains N reference tags (N > 0) has N reference tags.

-It’s more complicated with a struct that contain several reference fields and/or fields with references inside.
-There is a special notation in order to perform mapping of these references to struct’s reference tags.
+It’s more complicated with a struct that contains several reference fields and/or fields with references inside.
+There is a special notation in order to perform mapping of these references to the struct’s reference tags.

-Eventually a struct will have a number of reference tags one more than maximum index of the specified tags.
+Eventually a struct will have the number of reference tags one more than maximum index of the specified tags.
 But skipping some reference tags isn’t allowed.

 struct S